 DAYS 3–4: Whales, Dolphins, Clam Gardens, First Nations Cultural Heritage

-We are sure to visit Blackney Passage, a known hotspot for whales, dolphins, and seabirds due to its active tidal currents.
+We’ll be sure to visit Blackney Passage, a known hotspot for whales, dolphins, and seabirds due to its active tidal currents.
 We’ll enter Blackfish Sound (“blackfish” being another name for killer whales) and scan the area for whale spouts and dorsal fins.
-Blackfish Sound has recently become an area where large numbers of humpback whale congregate and actively feed on the abundant forage fishes found here.
+Blackfish Sound has recently become an area where large numbers of humpback whales congregate and actively feed on the abundant forage fishes found here.
 We’ll learn about the spectacular recovery of humpback whales on the BC coast, and observe their exciting feeding behaviours.
-We’ll spend the rest of the day sailing and exploring this highly productive area and viewing the whales, dolphins, porpoises, and the other marine wildlife that we will inevitably encounter.
-During a low tide shore excursion, we hope to show you a “clam garden” and shell “midden”, both testament to thousands of years of occupation by the indigenous ‘Namgis First Nation of this region and their close connection with marine resources.
-Over dessert tonight we’ll reflect on all that we have experienced and learned over the past four days.
+We’ll spend the rest of the day sailing and exploring this highly productive area and viewing the whales, dolphins, porpoises, and other marine wildlife that we inevitably encounter here.
+During a low tide shore excursion, we hope to show you a clam garden and shell midden, both testament to thousands of years of occupation by the indigenous ‘Namgis First Nation of this region and their close connection with marine resources.
+Over dessert, we’ll reflect on all that we have experienced and learned over the past four days.

 DAY 5: Port McNeill

-As we travel the short distance back to Port McNeill this morning we’re on the lookout for our last wildlife sightings – perhaps a lone minke whale, or a pod of Pacific white-sided dolphins!
+As we travel the short distance back to Port McNeill this morning, we’ll be on the lookout for our last wildlife sightings – perhaps a lone minke whale, or a pod of Pacific white-sided dolphins!
 Upon arriving back in Port McNeill, we’ll disembark and say farewell to our new friends and this spectacular region.

 2017 Expedition Dates and Availability